davicoo/item-tracker-app/README.md

 The application now includes basic email/password authentication powered by Supabase.
 On first load, a login form appears after the startup animation.
-Users can sign up or sign in, and the item tracker only loads once a session is active.
+Users can sign up or sign in, and ConsignTracker only loads once a session is active.

 To create an account, enter your email address and a password of your choice in the form and click **Sign Up**.
 Use the **Login** button if you already have an account.